March 10, 2022

 Blumel noted, “More than 80% of Americans have rejected the career politician model and want to replace it with citizen leadership.
 The way to achieve that goal is through a congressional term limits amendment.
 Carmela knows this and is willing to work to make sure we reach our goal.”

-According to the last nationwide poll on term limits conducted by Scott Rasmussen, term limits enjoys wide bipartisan support.
-Rasmussen’s analysis states, “Support for term limits is broad and strong across all political, geographic and demographic groups.
+According to the last nationwide poll on term limits conducted by RMG Research, term limits enjoys wide bipartisan support.
+Scott Rasmussen’s analysis states, “Support for term limits is broad and strong across all political, geographic and demographic groups.
 An overwhelming 82% of voters approve of a Constitutional Amendment that will place term limits on members of Congress.”

 U.S. Term Limits is the largest grassroots term limits advocacy group in the country.
 We connect term limits supporters with their legislators and work to pass term limits on all elected officials, particularly on the U.S. Congress.
 Find out more at termlimits.org.